 If you own your own business, your accountant and financial planner should be working together with you to help you stay on track financially.
 Additionally, some accountants also work as financial planners.

 It is important that you can trust both your financial planner and your accountant.
 They should be able to explain any issues regarding your finances in a way that you understand.
 You should also be able to understand the risks of each investment before you make it.
-And your accountant should help you understand how your books are set up and the information you need to input each day.
+You should understand how your books are set up and the information you need to input each day.